StefaniaNeri/StefaniaNeri/README.md

 Frontend Developer
 ------------------

-I'm a junior Frontend Developer, I've been learning to code for a year while on the path of switching careers.
+I'm a junior Frontend Developer, I've been learning to code for more than a year while on the path of switching careers.
 I'm working on improving my current skills day after day, but considering also diving into the backend side.

 * 🌍  I'm based in Turin, Italy
 * ✉️  You can contact me at [stefania.neri.92@gmail.com](mailto:stefania.neri.92@gmail.com)